The OutPerformer interview on how stress affects your job search.

-If it’s a matter of confidence, we work together to rid that self-limiting belief and then, to assess their accomplishments.
-I work with them to conduct an audit of their life.
+If it’s a matter of confidence, we work together to remove that self-limiting belief and then assess their accomplishments.
+I work with them to conduct an audit of their life.”

 Once we’ve assessed what really makes them tick, they know what they’re good at, they know what they’ve really achieved, then we can pull out what’s relevant and create their marketing material.